 It’s not easy to talk about what’s troubling you to someone you don’t know.
 Thank you for giving me the opportunity to tell you about myself so you can get to know me better.

-Looking back, I see that my commitment to helping others expand their potential and live a full life was inspired by my work as a special education teacher.
-The love and courage the children showed made me passionate about the importance of finding worth and value in life, regardless of one’s circumstances.
-After 11 years in this field, I embarked on an in-depth exploration of the mind, body, and spirit, discovering how to replace feelings of separation, loss, depression, and anxiety with a peaceful mind and satisfying relationships.
+My commitment to helping others expand their potential and live a full life was inspired by my work as a special education teacher.
+The love and courage the children embodied made me passionate about the importance of finding worth and value in life, regardless of one’s circumstances.
+After 11 years in this field, I embarked on an in-depth exploration of mind, body, and spirit, discovering how to replace feelings of separation, loss, depression, and anxiety with a peaceful mind and satisfying relationships.

 In addition to my private practice, I worked as a therapist with the Boulder Employee Assistance Program and at the Jefferson Center for Mental Health in Littleton.
 I also served as an adjunct instructor at the University of Colorado and University of Northern Colorado, where I taught classes in communication, family dynamics, and innovative learning theory.

-Although I’ve been trained in numerous methodologies, the approach I use is based on your needs and concerns.
+Although I’ve been trained in numerous methodologies, my approach is based on your individual needs and concerns.

 - Cognitive Behavioral Therapy

-- Bereavement/Grief Counseling, Hospice
+- Bereavement/Grief Counseling & Hospice

-- Imagery/Relaxation, Hypnotherapy Techniques
+- Imagery/Relaxation Techniques

 Everyone is different.
 I treat each of my clients as a unique individual rather than categorizing or stereotyping them.
 I take into consideration ethnicity, gender, sexual orientation, and religious differences.